Ghost Worlds

 carbon pencil and graphite pencil on cartridge paper

-Picasso's lost painting was probably not a self-portrait as in this drawing; the hat-wearing artist in the original was thin-faced and bearded.
+Picasso's lost painting was probably not a self-portrait as in my drawing: the hat-wearing artist in the original was thin-faced and bearded.
 Only one tiny fragment of Picasso's artwork is rumoured to have been found following the loss of Swissair flight 111 off the coast of Nova Scotia.

 h14.5 w19.5 cm